 The St. John’s College 1Card also features a prepaid spending account – Campus Cash – that provides a convenient, secure way to make cashless purchases on campus while enrolled at the College.
 The St. John’s College 1Card allows students to make purchases at our campus bookstore, dining locations, print shop, and laundry facilities.

-In July, all freshmen will receive a letter from the College with additional information about the 1Card and a secure link to add Campus Cash to the card.
+In July, all freshmen will receive a letter from the College with additional information about the 1Card.
+The secure link to add Campus Cash to the card is www.stjohnscollege1card.com.

 Wired connections are available in all dorm rooms, and all of the campus is covered by the school’s wireless network.
 If needed, a network cable can be purchased at the campus bookstore.